-Throughout the years, the high banks of Marrowstone have captured
+CLIFFS.
+Throughout the years, the high banks of Marrowstone

-victims unmindful of where the land ends, and have dropped like
+have captured victims unmindful of where the land ends, and

-found on the beach below but it had not been determined whether or
+beach below but it had not been determined whether or not

-not they were of the soldiers', or from preceding victims of once
+they were of the soldiers', or from preceding victims of

 Sometime in the '30's, Merritt Duncan age 10, fell 60 feet to the beach while playing near the cemetery and sustained long lasting injuries.
 Finis Stevens (who moved on the island in 1927), wrote in his autobiography of hiring Dana Packard, a farmer from Chimacum, to bale the hayfield behind his house on the east side of the island near the cemetery.
 Dana disappeared over the bank with his Farmall tractor pulling a super 8 baler.
 Major Stanley Kolwalski, a resident of the island stationed at Fort Flagler in 1950, arrived with the Army's crane and barge to pull the tractor and baler off the beach.
 Although Dana survived the fall, the machinery was totalled.